mpky/abrams_project/README.md

 #### Notes

-Used Google Colab to fit the image classifier.
+I used Google Colab to fit the image classifier.
 While far faster to train than on my local machine, the file I/O with Drive gets wonky and the runtime drops after ~15 minutes of inactivity.

+#### Conclusions on v1

+I am quite pleased at the first pass at this.
+My model was successfully able to detect the presence of an M1 Abrams tank in each of the four test images I passed it from various Iraqi militia social media accounts.
+More broadly, the model performs well on the testing data.

 #### Next Steps